camunda/camunda-docs/docs/self-managed/reference-architecture/manual/manual.md

 <!-- Moving target, may be renamed, etc. -->

-# Reference Architectures Overview: Manual JAR Deployment

-This section of the Camunda Deployment Reference Architectures provides guidance on deploying Camunda Platform as a standalone Java application.
+This reference architecture provides guidance on deploying Camunda 8 Self-Managed as a standalone Java application.
 This deployment method is ideal for users who prefer manual deployment on bare metal servers or virtual machines (VMs), offering full control over the environment and configuration.
 It is particularly suited for scenarios with specific infrastructure requirements or highly customized setups.

-## Key Features
+## Key features

 - **Single application JAR**: Starting from Camunda 8.7, all core components (Zeebe, Tasklist, Operate, Optimize, and Identity) are bundled into a single JAR file.
 This simplifies deployment by reducing the number of artifacts to manage.
-- **Full Control**: Users are responsible for all aspects of deployment, including installation, configuration, scaling, and maintenance.
+- **Full control**: Users are responsible for all aspects of deployment, including installation, configuration, scaling, and maintenance.
 This offers maximum flexibility for custom environments.

 Other deployment options, such as containerized deployments or managed services, might offer more convenience and automation.
 However, VM based deployment gives you the flexibility to tailor the deployment to your exact needs, which can be beneficial for regulated or highly customized environments.

-For documentation on the orchestration cluster, Web Modeler and Console separation, refer to [the documentation](/self-managed/reference-architecture/reference-architecture.md#orchestration-cluster-vs-web-modeler-and-console)
+For documentation on the orchestration cluster, Web Modeler and Console separation, refer to the [reference architecture overview](/self-managed/reference-architecture/reference-architecture.md#orchestration-cluster-vs-web-modeler-and-console).

 ## Reference implementations